sampsyo/cs6120/content/blog/2019-10-19-loop-invariant-code-motion/index.md

 ### Instruction list generation

 Next is to generate a new list of instructions for the function body.
 To do this, we initially order the basic blocks.
-The order must follow several constraints, including that fall-through blocks occur post-

-Next is to generate a new list of instructions for the function body.
-To do this, we initially order the basic blocks.
 The order must follow several constraints: the first and last basic blocks of the original program remain in place.
 Fall-throughs between basic blocks and the original function are also respected.